 - Company Description – Explaining what your company is all about – who you are, your expertise, and your offerings.

-- Market Analysis – Analyzing your target market, understanding how it impacts your business and how it contributes to solving your customer’s problems.
+- Market Analysis – Analyzing your target market, understanding how it impacts your business and contributes to solving your customer’s problems.

 - Products & Services – Explain your product/service sourcing, features, pricing model, benefits, and promotional channels.

-- Logistics and Operational Plan – It should encapsulate details about your suppliers, shipping, fulfillment, and warehousing.
+- Logistics and Operational Plan – It should encapsulate your suppliers, shipping, fulfillment, and warehousing details.
 This information is crucial as it contributes to capitalization and investment.

-- Financial Plan – Draft policies on how you will manage customer transactions, cash flow, expenses, investment, and invoicing for stabilizing your business’s financial performance.
+- Financial Plan – Draft policies on how you will manage customer transactions, cash flow, expenses, investment, and invoicing to stabilize your business’s financial performance.